ghc-proposals/ghc-proposals/proposals/0000-no-implicit-forall.rst

 Not just terms
 ~~~~~~~~~~~~~~

-Besides top level term bindings, we currently have signatures with implicit quantification for expressions, instances, and data decleration.
+Besides top level term bindings, we currently have signatures with implicit quantification for expressions, instances [#class-forall]_, and data decleration.
 This proposal applies to all alike:

 ::